JohnathanPi/Visual-ML/README.md

     ```
     The main attribute that allows the decision boundaries to by drawn is the
     *border_coords* attribute, that defines the coordinates of the 'box' that
     each node encloses inside the graph.
-So, for example, the boorder_coords for
+So, for example, the border_coords for
     the root node of the decision tree would be the four edges of the whole graph.
     At the initialization of each new node, it's new border_coords are calculated
     according to its split, which is a tuple containing the value and the axis along